achristen/Meteobike/readme.md

 ![Images/IMG_epaper2.7.jpg](Images/IMG_epaper2.7.jpg )

-Next, turn off your Raspberry Pi W Zero and disconnect the power cable.
+First, turn off your Raspberry Pi W Zero and disconnect the power cable.
 There are 8 different wires ready to be connected to your Raspberry Pi as follows:

 Plug the white plastic connection to the back

 | E-Paper  | Cable Color | Raspberry Pi Zero |
 | ------------------ | ----------- | ----------------- |